 Oxford Student Guide

-Located fifty seven miles from London, sixty nine miles from Bristol and sixty five miles from both Southampton and Birmingham is the city of Oxford.
+Located fifty-seven miles from London, sixty-nine miles from Bristol and sixty-five miles from both Southampton and Birmingham is the city of Oxford.
 One of the most popular university cities in the UK, Oxford boasts a population of 159,994 according to the most recent figures.
-The city is also home to two universities as well (See below).

 Founded in the eighth century, the city has a rich and decadent history.
-The city immortalises the history and culture of the city in the various museums such as the Oxford University Museum of Natural History, Ashmolean Museum, Pitt Rivers Museum and the Bate Collection of Musical Instruments all of which are affordable and accessible to members of the public.
+The city immortalises its history and culture in the various museums such as the Oxford University Museum of Natural History, Ashmolean Museum, Pitt Rivers Museum and the Bate Collection of Musical Instruments all of which are affordable and accessible to members of the public.

 There are many famous people from Oxford too including; J.R.R.
 Tolkien, Emma Watson, Hugh Grant, Kate Beckinsale, CS Lewis & Terry Jones.

 Part of the attraction of university is being able to go out and experience the nightlife of the city and Oxford has certainly got you covered there!
 We’ve compiled a list of three places that we think will be perfect for you, no matter what you’re looking for we have the best places for you.

 The first place that we have for you is The Bridge, which is the perfect nightclub for you and it recently celebrated its fifteenth anniversary.
 One of the best things about this nightclub is the DJ sets and the beautiful cocktails that they have to offer too!

 Next up we have one of the coolest bars that you’re likely to find in Oxford, The Duke of Cambridge.
 A favourite night, full of cosmopolitan cocktails and the best that you can find in gin and various other drinks.
 Truly the coolest night out that you’ll find in Oxford and we cannot recommend it enough.